 Tips: Please make sure your videos are supported by iMovie, if the video shows grey, it means they are not compatible with iMovie.
 At this time, you should use a Video Converter for Mac to convert the videos to iMovie supported video formats first and then add the converted videos to iMovie.
-As for DVD movies, you can use a Mac Video Converter Ultimate to convert the DVD to iMovie MP4 videos first and add the MP4 videos to iMovie.
+Or, you can import your video to some Best iMovie Alternatives for Mac.

 4. The videos will be displayed in the Event Library at the bottom of the screen.
 Double click on the video clips to mark it yellow to select the clip.
 Select and drag the video clip you want to make a movie to the project library.

-In the timeline, drag the edget of the clip away from its center to extend the clip or drag the edge of the clip toward its center to shorten the clip; you can also add transitions, titles, backgrounds and musics, and effects to your video clip.
+In the timeline, drag the edges of the clip away from its center to extend the clip or drag the edge of the clip toward its center to shorten the clip; you can also add transitions, titles, backgrounds and music, and effects to your video clip.

-Watch the tutorial below to get the detailed information about how to use iMovie.
+Watch the tutorial below to get detailed information about how to use iMovie.

 Liza Brown is a writer and a lover of all things video.